MuneebRasool/iterative/README.md

 This project is licensed under the MIT License.
 See `LICENSE` for details.

 ## Acknowledgments
 Thanks to OpenAI for powering React code generation and the open-source community for their contributions.
+Also special thanks to Kai Mou (/kaimou1357) for building out a huge part of Iterative!!